In this post, we’ll teach you how to learn Italian words with these 4 simple mnemonics:

 I don’t know him personally, but the acronym was indeed easy to remember, and I approve of all the suggestions it contains.

-In order for new information to stick into your mind – in our case, basic Italian phrases, common Italian words, and Italian numbers – you need to associate it with mental imagery based on the principles of exaggeration, movement, unusual association, and emotional involvement.
+In order for new information to stick into your mind – in our case, basic Italian phrases, common Italian words, or Italian numbers – you need to associate it with mental imagery based on the principles of exaggeration, movement, unusual association, and emotional involvement.

 Mnemonic 1: learn foreign words through exaggeration

-One general rule of thumb when using mnemonics is that the more exaggerated and bizarre the visualization, the more likely it will stick with you.
+The general rule of thumb when using mnemonics is that the more exaggerated and bizarre the visualization, the more likely it will stick with you.

 Anything that would make a lasting impression on your mind if you saw it in the real world is likely a good candidate for imprinting a visualization in your memory.